marssaljr/Zemsi/README.md

-# wwlinux-starter
+# Zemsi
-A World of Warcraft client server starter with not download
+Is a World of Warcraft client starter for linux - with not download on private servers